gbif/model-material/data-mapping.md

 );
 ```

 Not every 'type' field in the UM is controlled by an ENUM.
-For some of these, suggestions will be given, but will not be limiting.
-You should feel free to use values for these that make sense for your data.
+For some 'type' fields, and any other fields for which a controlled vocabulary is suggested, any requirements will be given in the [Suggested steps](#suggested-steps).
+Other than the requirements given, feel free to use values that make sense for your data.
+However, please do follow the [recommendations for `assertionUnits`](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit#heading=h.a8fhzgvypuhh)

+ Principles of controlled vocabularies.
 Part of what this exercise will reveal is the diversity of data that are being managed in collection management systems.
-The vocabularies used will be a very interesting outcome.
+The aggregation of vocabulary values used will be a very interesting outcome.

 Throughout the UM there are four concepts (`AgentRole`, `Assertion`, `Citation`, and `Identifier`) that are repeated, except that they are attached to distinct classes in the model (e.g., `EventAgentRole`, `GeneticSequenceAssertion`, `MaterialEntityCitation`, `AgentIdentifier`).
-Explanations of how these "common model" tables work are given in [Appendix I](#appendix-i).
+Explanations of how these tables work are given in the section [Common Model tables](#common-model-tables).

 ## Suggested steps